openid/openid4vp_ble/main.md

 Step 2: Utilizes request and response syntax as defined in [@!OpenID4VP].
 Identification and authentication of Verifier and Wallet can be implemented utilizing the established OpenID mechanisms (e.g. client id) or ```did``` .

-Step 3: Exchange VC and verify the same.
+Step 3: Exchange VC and verify it.

 Step 4: Disconnect